asyncapi/modelina/docs/usage.md

 - [Generate from a pure JS object](../examples/asyncapi-from-object)

 The library expects the `asyncapi` property for the document to be set in order to understand the input format.

+#### Compatibility
+This is the current known limitation to AsyncAPI input.

+Unknown schema formats

 ## Generate models from JSON Schema documents